KramaKata/MD/README.md

-#Krama Kata - C23-PC657
+# Krama Kata - C23-PC657

-##About The Project
+## About The Project
-This repository is for Krama Kata Mobile App for our project in capstone Bangkit Academy 2023.
-This project is a graduation requirement in the Bangkit Academy 2023 program as a Mobile Developer Learning Path
+This repository is for the Krama Kata Mobile App, which is part of our capstone project at Bangkit Academy 2023.
+The project serves as a graduation requirement for the Mobile Developer Learning Path in the Bangkit Academy 2023 program.

-##Project Contributor
+## Project Contributor
-In this project, there is one main contributor who is also a student from the Mobile Development Learning Path:
+The main contributor to this project is a student from the Mobile Development Learning Path:

-Nurkholis Majid - A356DKX4421 - Mobile Development Learning Path
+- Nurkholis Majid - A356DKX4421 - Mobile Development Learning Path

-##Build With
+## Built With
-In this project using several technologies and libraries such as:
+This project utilizes the following technologies and libraries:

-Android
+- Android
-Kotlin Prgramming Language
+- Kotlin Programming Language